Giniks/binary_trees/README.md

 Make sure to include the binary_trees.h header file in your project, which should contain the prototype for the Binary tree node function.

+Task 0 New node

+Creating a new node:

+start by calling the binary tree node function, passing the parent node and value that are needed to assigned to the new node.

+For example:

+binary_tree_t *createnewNode = binary_tree_node(parent, 42);

+This code create a new  node   with  the value of 42 and attachws it to a parent node.